ahmed-shehataa/Android-Roadmap/README.md

 ## What after that: :thinking:
-I think you need to keep leanring more and more.. :joy:
+I think you need to keep learning more and more.. :joy: